vadimkimmelman/vadimkimmelman.github.io/Publications.md

 permalink: /publications/
 ---

+# 2020

+Mukushev, M., A. Imashev, V. Kimmelman & A. Sandygulova.
+(2020).
+Automatic Classification of Handshapes in Russian Sign Language.
+In *Proceedings of the LREC 2020 9th Workshop on the Representation and Processing of Sign Languages: Sign Language Resources in the Service of the Language Community, Technological Challenges and Application Perspectives*, 165?169.
+Marseille, France: European Language Resources Association. [[pdf]](\papers/Mukushev et al 2020 handshapes.pdf)

+Mukushev, M., A. Sabyrov, A. Imashev, K. Koishybay, V. Kimmelman & A. Sandygulova.
+(2020).
+Evaluation of Manual and Non-manual Components for Sign Language Recognition.
+In Proceedings of The 12th Language Resources and Evaluation Conference, 6075?6080.
+Marseille, France: European Language Resources Association. https://www.aclweb.org/anthology/2020.lrec-1.745. [[pdf]](\papers/Mukushev et al 2020 evaluation.pdf)

 # 2019

 Burkova, S. & V. Kimmelman (eds.) *Introduction to sign language linguistics.
 Russian Sign Language.* Novosibirsk State Technical University (in Russian).
 The book can be ordered here: <http://publish.nstu.ru/catalog/uchebniki-ngtu/2242>